redpanda-data/connect/README.md

 ### Delivery Guarantees

-Benthos is crash resilient by default.
+Benthos implements transaction based resiliency with back pressure.
 When connecting to at-least-once sources and sinks it guarantees at-least-once delivery without needing to persist messages during transit.

 When running a Benthos stream with a [buffer][buffers] there are various options for choosing a level of resiliency that meets your needs.